zachytong/Awesome-Traffic-Simulation/README.md

 # Awesome-Traffic-Simulation

 Papers related to data-driven traffic agent or traffic scene simulation for autonomous driving.
+Welcome to contribute :)

 TODO:
 - [ ] include related projects
 - [ ] add tag of time, conference or jounal if any

+Listed by order of time(not strictly):

 - LimSim++: A Closed-Loop Platform for Deploying Multimodal LLMs in Autonomous Driving.
 [arXiv](https://arxiv.org/abs/2402.01246)